System Design Space

 What to study next

 Before choosing a database for a critical system, check Jepsen reports.
-If a system is not listed, that does not prove it is reliable; it only means no one has tested it publicly.
+But a green check in a report is a snapshot of one version under one set of faults, not a permanent guarantee.
+And a system that is not listed is not a mark of quality, only a sign that no one has publicly broken it.
 Absence of bug evidence is not evidence of absence.

 Related chapters